chiahuichen/Teachers_pet/README.md

 word count,
 open file,
 new file,
-save file,
-save as,
-theme,
-showing a warning if a file is not saved before closed.
+save file ('file saved' appears at the SW corner when a file saved successfully) save as, theme, showing a warning if a file is not saved before closing.

 There are other functions currently under development.